Evidence & safety

 Keep the claim narrow

 Keep comparison language fair and limited to visible criteria.
-For "What beginners often misunderstand about pressure and repetition", stay inside general facial exercise education, comfort, and evidence limits.
+For "Beginner misconception: pressure and repetition", stay inside general facial exercise education, comfort, and evidence limits.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources